dtinth/autosub/README.md

 # This helps improve the transcript accuracy.
 touch notes.txt

+# -- Long audio ASR --
+# Perform ASR on the whole audio file so that we can get the timing information.
-# Perform ASR.
-This generates an ASR result file, which is quite
-# inaccurate for Thai language, but has timing information.
+# This generates an ASR result file, which is quite inaccurate for Thai language, but has timing information.

+# Option A: Speechmatics
 tsx ../../scripts/asr.ts

+# Option B: iApp
+tsx ../../scripts/asr_iapp.ts
+tsx ../../scripts/iapp_to_speechmatics.ts

+# -- Partition and slicing --
 # Use the ASR result to partition the video/audio into parts.
 tsx ../../scripts/partition.ts